Biksi-Yetfa language

-Yetfa and Biksi (Biaksi; Inisine) are dialects of a language spoken in Jetfa District, Papua, Indonesia, and across the border in Papua New Guinea.
-It is a trade language spoken in West Papua up to the PNG border.
+Yetfa and Biksi (Biaksi; Inisine) are dialects of a language spoken in Jetfa District, Pegunungan Bintang Regency, Highland Papua, Indonesia, and across the border in Papua New Guinea.
+It is a trade language spoken in Western New Guinea up to the PNG border.

 According to Hammarström (2008), it is being passed on to children and is not in immediate danger.

 External relationships

 Yetfa is not close to other languages.
 Ross (2005), following Laycock & Z’Graggen (1975), places Biksi in its own branch of the Sepik family, but there is little data to base a classification on.
 The similarities noted by Laycock are sporadic and may simply be loans; Ross based his classification on pronouns, but they are dissimilar enough for the connection to be uncertain.
 Usher found it to be a Southern Pauwasi language.
 Foley (2018) classifies it as a language isolate.

 Foley (2018b: 295-296) notes that first person pronoun and third-person singular masculine pronoun in Yetfa match pronouns found in Sepik languages, with some resemblances such as nim ‘louse’ with proto-Sepik *nim ‘louse’, and wal ‘ear’ with proto-Sepik *wan.
 However, Foley (2018b) considers the evidence linking Yetfa to the Sepik family to be insufficient, thus classifying Yetfa as a language isolate until further evidence can be found.